 The conventional wisdom, at least, is that President Trump would jeopardize his presidency by firing Robert Mueller.
 Yet might not the opposite be true?
 Could it be that inviting a showdown with Mueller would strengthen Trump?
 Consider:

 First, as head of the executive branch, Trump has the authority to fire any subordinate – like Mueller.
 Moreover, under Justice Department rules, a special counsel can only be fired “by personal action of the attorney general” for “misconduct, dereliction of duty, incapacity, conflict of interest, or for other good cause.”
-The call, then, is in the hands of Deputy Attorney General Rod Rosenstein (Attorney General Jeff Sessions recused himself last March).
+The call, then, is in the hands of Deputy Attorney General Rod Rosenstein (Attorney General Jeff Sessions recused himself last March), who appointed Mueller last May 17.
 It is not in the hands of Congress.
 To argue otherwise, as has Sen. Kamala Harris, D-Calif., is to make a mockery of the Constitution’s separation of powers.

 Second, Trump may have an unexpected ally in former FBI Deputy Director Andrew McCabe, fired in March by Sessions less than two days before his scheduled retirement.
 Last week the Justice Department’s Office of Inspector General recommended McCabe for prosecution related to his alleged leaking of classified information to the Wall Street Journal and lying about it afterward to his erstwhile boss, James Comey.
 McCabe may despise Trump, but if he is prosecuted, he would have every incentive to share sworn testimony and documents implicating Comey in various misstatements.
 According to an unnamed source, Comey, while as FBI director, pushed for the prosecution that ended McCabe’s career.